note89/note89.github.io/content/drafts/typelevel-tic-tac-toe-in-typescript/index.md

 forEach(Row).map((r) => getCatesianProduct(Column, r))
 ```
 So the output is `["11", "21", "31"] | ["21", "22", "23"] ...` for `Row` for example.
-When you do `R extends Row ? ... | ...` in Typescript, that is "looping" over `R` and creating a union of all the results.
+When you do `R extends Row ? ... | ...` in TypeScript, that is "looping" over `R` and creating a union of all the results.
 The details of this are discussed in great detail in the <a href="#union-to-intersection">`UnionToIntersection`</a> util explanation.

 `Diagonals`  have two parameters that are not allowed to be used when calling the type-level function.